http://bandonion.info is now https://bandonioninfo.de

 Bild Per Arne Glorvigen from Norway... (youtube.com)

-15. From high into low
+16. From high into low

 With concertina and bandonion it was possible to quickly get to playing practice, if the numbering of the keys and the fingering based on them.
 This was until the 1930s the Standard with the bisonoric bandonion.
 Note players were the exception.
 The Griffschrift was the logical makeshift system of the bisonoric instruments, such as tabulator still make playing the guitar easier today.
 With the increasing turn towards playing by notes even in the layman's area and the associated turning away from the Griffschrift, the very high learning effort of a bisonoric keyboard comes to light.
 Instruments are often recommended and a difficult to learn is not good advertising.
 This may not be a good argument under musical aspects, but for the distribution of an instrument this is a decisive factor besides the price.

 But although there were also easier to learn unisonoric instruments from 1925 onwards, also these are no longer present.
 Their development came probably too late, because around 1930 the marketing of the Standard bass accordion was already at full speed, as a result of which the bandonion is strongly lost acceptance.
 Whoever felt obliged to playing by notes, resorted to the general fashion following rather to the accordion, than to rack their brains ober the existence of a new unisonoric bandonion type.
 The time for the unisonoric bandonion was much too short, as that it could have established itself as an alternative to the bisonorics and possibly can uncouple from its incipient decline.
-Due the much lower production figures of unisonoric instruments, there is no corresponding second-hand market for beginners today.
-With new-prices from 4.500 Euro, this is also a considerable obstacle for the distribution of a musically potent instrument.
+Due the much lower production figures of unisonoric instruments, there is no corresponding second-hand market with affordable offers for beginners today.
+With new-prices from 5.500 Euro, this is also a considerable obstacle for the distribution of a musically potent instrument.

 The new companies of bandonion construction, wich were founded in Saxony since 1990 continued there due to market conditions, where in the 1940s the former end point was reached - at the Tango market with its traditional focus on bisonoric instruments.
 Another market, such as folk and entertainment music, no longer existed for the bandonion around 1990.
 Already in the 1930s, the tango market brought the company Alfred & Arnold a production high.
 Over 30.000 instruments were exported to Argentina, while at the same time, sales in Germany were already declining.
 The tango musicians were a welcome market, which made them the focus of interest for manufacturers and distributors - until today.